Frequently Asked Questions

 Do you accept insurance?

 We are primarily a self/cash-pay practice.
 We do serve clients with Health Sharing Plans, such as Samaritan Ministries, Zion, Liberty HealthShare, and Christian Healthcare Ministries.
 Depending on your plan, we can submit an estimated bill early in your care.
 In many cases, all of the costs associated with home birth are covered by these plans.
-We also accept HSA payments for certain installments.

 What is the cost of care?

-Is there a discount/reduced fee for switching to Motherly Love Midwifery later on
+Is there a discount/reduced fee for switching to Motherly Love Midwifery later on in the pregnancy?

 No, there are no reductions in the total fee for transferring later in the pregnancy.
 Regardless of when you come into care with Motherly Love Midwifery, the fee is the same.
 The total fee for care is based on the available monthly spaces, and the expenses required to maintain equipment, supplies, medications, skilled on-call birth assistants, and more.
-The prenatal visits are a small percentage of the total fee.
-Most of the visits occur mid-pregnancy through 6 weeks postpartum.
+The prenatal visits are only a small percentage of the total fee.
+Additionally, the majority of the visits occur mid-pregnancy through 6 weeks postpartum.
 Therefore, skipping the first few visits in early-mid pregnancy does not constitute a reduction in the total fee.
 In fact, there is often a significant amount of catching up that needs to happen, which doesn’t make things easier or make “less work” on our end.
-Please don’t hesitate to reach out as early as possible, and take advantage of the time we can spend getting to know each other and building a relationship.
-The time goes by so fast!

 How far along must I be for my first prenatal visit?